tlamarre91/aoe2-demo/README.md

 * Reinitializing the list to mirror [age-of-empires-2-api.herokuapp.com/api/v1/civilizations](https://age-of-empires-2-api.herokuapp.com/api/v1/civilizations)

 ## Notes
 * Before running locally, make sure PostgreSQL is running, with a database called "aoe2".
-After database is created, run `php artisan migrate:fresh` (and optionally `php artisan db:seed --class=CivilizationSeeder`) to set up the database schema.
+After database is created, run `php artisan migrate:fresh` to set up the database schema.
+Then you can run the server with `php artisan serve`.
 * Also before running locally, build the frontend with `npm run dev` (or continuously rebuild changes with `npm run watch`, or for production run `npm run prod`).